 - Add the grated Parmesan to the pasta, along with one cup of cooking water.

-- Using a pair of tongs, stir well until all the pasta are well coated with the sauce.
+- Using a pair of tongs, stir well until all the pasta is well coated with the sauce.

 - Season with sea salt and freshly cracked white pepper, to taste.